Crom Estate: Features

 The estate is open to the public for recreational activities and weddings.
 The ruins of the old castle, a bowling green and garden are tourist attractions.
+Several cottages are available to rent on the estate.

 History

 Like many Ulster country estates, the first house at Crom was built by a Scottish Planter at the beginning of the 17th century.
 In 1611, as part of the Plantation of Ulster, Michael Balfour, the Laird of Mountwhinney, constructed a house on the lough shore opposite Inishfendra Island.
 Following the usual pattern for a Plantation castle, it was built of lime and stone and enclosed within a bawn.
-The castle was invaded twice by believers of the Jacobitism before it was burnt down in the early 1760s.
+The castle was invaded twice by Jacobites before it was burnt down in the early 1760s.
 The ruins of this castle still survive today.
 In 1840 a new neo-Tudor Crom Castle was built, designed by Scottish architect Edward Blore.
-It remains the property of the Earl of Erne and is not open to the public.
-The estate was given to the National Trust by The 6th Earl of Erne (often known as Harry Erne) in 1987.
+It remains the property of the Earl Erne and is not open to the public.
+The estate was given to the National Trust by Henry Crichton, 6th Earl Erne (often known as Harry Erne) in 1987.

-Crom Estate was the location of a great Classic yacht and steamboat regatta in August 2010 when the races of the 1890s were recreated in Trial bay using Norfork Broads One-Designs (brown boats), Lough Erne Fairies, Fife One Designs from Anglesea, and a pair of Colleens.
+Crom Estate was the location of a great Classic yacht and steamboat regatta in August 2010 when the races of the 1890s were recreated in Trial bay using Norfork Broads One-Designs (brown boats), Lough Erne Fairies, Fife One Designs from Anglesey, and a pair of Colleens.
 Racing took place on Upper Lough Erne within sight of the castle, and the boats moored each evening off the boathouse in Crom Bay.